-This compact is authorized by recent legislation enacted by the State of Oklahoma.
+This Compact is authorized by recent legislation enacted by the State of Oklahoma.
 Prior to this legislation, tribes in the State of Oklahoma could only operate Class II machines and engage in pari-mutuel wagering.
-The legislation authorizes tribes to engage in Class III gaming, provides for certain geographic exclusivity, limits the number of machines at existing racetracks, and prohibits non-tribal operation of certain machines and covered games.
-As consideration for these concessions made by the State in enacting this law, the Tribe agrees to pay annually to the state 4% of the first \$10 million, 5% of the next \$10 million, and 6% of any subsequent amount of adjusted gross revenues received by the Tribe from its electronic amusement games, electronic bonanza-style bingo games, and electronic instant bingo games, as well as a monthly 10% payment of net win from the "common pool(s) or pot(s)" of the non-house-banked card games.
+The legislation authorizes tribes to engage in Class III gaming, provides for certain geographic exclusivity, limits the number of machines at existing racetracks 1, and prohibits non-tribal operation of certain machines and covered games.
+2 As consideration for these concessions made by the State in enacting this law, the Tribe agrees to pay annually to the state four percent (4%) of the first \$10 million, five percent (5%) of the next \$10 million, and six percent (6%) of any subsequent amount of adjusted gross revenues received by the Tribe from its electronic amusement games, electronic bonanza-style bingo games, and electronic instant bingo games, as well as a monthly ten percent (10%) payment of net win from the "common pool(s) or pot(s)" of the non-house-banked card games.

-&lt;sup>1 The State-Tribal Gaming Act authorizes no more than three (3) existing horse racetracks to operate no more than 750 machines.
+The State-Tribal Gaming Act authorizes no more than three (3) existing horse racetracks to operate no more than 750 machines.